Skip to main content

 On Oct.
 29, loosened restrictions will see more fuels and materials for batteries cross from the U.S. into Canada following an extensive review from the Michigan Department of Transportation (MDOT) despite the objection of Windsor officials.

-The decision from American officials to allow more hazardous materials (HAZMAT) to cross has led to a messaging tug-of-war of sorts, with local officials pointing the figure to the capital, calling on Ottawa to act and the federal body responsible for HAZMAT regulations, indicating its hands are tied.
+The decision from American officials to allow more hazardous materials (HAZMAT) to cross has led to a messaging tug-of-war of sorts with local officials pointing the finger at the capital, calling on Ottawa to act, while the federal body responsible for HAZMAT regulations indicates its hands are tied.

 According to Transport Canada, if its HAZMAT regulations set out in the Transportation of Dangerous Goods Act are met, it has no power to stop the transport of those goods.